smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 }
 ```

-Compiled and run, we can confirm that bind shell is working.
+When application is compiled and run, we can confirm with netstat and netcat that application is indeed listening at port 4000 and provides shell to who ever connects to listening port.
 ![bind shell](https://smarinovic.github.io/assets/img/slae_00001.png)